SwifterSwift/SwifterSwift/CONTRIBUTING.md

 - Improve documentation 🙏
 - Add more extensions 👍
 - Add missing unit tests 😅
-- Fixing or reporting bugs 😱
+- Fix or report bugs 😱

 If you're new to Open Source or Swift the SwifterSwift community is a great place to get involved.